Monday, October 15, 2012

 Please note that we do NOT accept revised versions of your work once it is accepted.
 We are not a writing workshop; we are a magazine!
 DUH!

 (Oh, and a cover letter is always nice.
-It doesn't have to be long (in fact we prefer it not to be), but I find it ODD and RUDE when people submit writing without at least introducing themselves.
+It doesn't have to be long (in fact we prefer it not to be - just cuz I ramble into infinity does not mean you have the license to emulate me), but I find it ODD and RUDE when people submit writing without at least introducing themselves.
 I mean, would you walk into the office of someone you don't know and just start blabbing about your life, or would you perhaps introduce yourself first?
 Exactly.)

-(Also, and this is a NEW guideline: We will NOT be honoring any requests to remove a piece at a later date.
+(Also, and this is a NEW guideline: We will NOT be honoring any more requests to remove a piece at a later date.
 We will only honor requests for name changes - say, your real name to a pseudonym.
 So, be forewarned of this.
-If you think you might not get a certain job offer because of the profane piece you published here at Clockwise Cat two years ago, well, then maybe you should be using a pseudonym to begin with, you pervert.)
+If you think you might not get a future job offer because of the profane piece you published here at Clockwise Cat two years ago, well, then maybe you should be using a pseudonym to begin with, you pervert.
+Also, we will only honor the request to change your name ONCE.
+If you want to change it BACK to your real name because suddenly you grew balls/ovaries and don't care whether you get that joke of a generic job in that corporate low-wage hellhole, that's tough she-ite.
+Ain't nobody got time for vacillations.)

 (We didn't think we'd have to explain this part of the guidelines in such excruciating detail, but trust me - we do.
 Yup.)